Earning College Credits for High School Coursework at TCHS Pennock's Bridge

 SOAR Programs are accepted at higher education institutions

 WHAT IS SOAR?Students Occupationally and Academically Ready (SOAR) Programs of Study are career and technical education programs approved by the Pennsylvania Department of Education (PDE).
-SOAR Programs of Study are considered by Pennsylvania Department of Labor and Industry to be High Priority Occupations, which means that they are in high demand because they require a high skill level.
+SOAR Programs of Study are considered by the Pennsylvania Department of Labor and Industry to be High Priority Occupations, which means that they are in high demand because they require a high skill level.
 As a result, graduates of these programs are likely to earn higher than average wages.

 What’s more, high school students enrolled in SOAR programs can earn free college credits as a result of partnerships between secondary schools (high schools) and post-secondary institutions (colleges, universities, etc.).
 In fact, many of these post-secondary institutions offer nine free credits, and at least one offers 21 free credits - that’s more than a free semester of college courses!
-In short, SOAR programs lead students who qualify into a career pathways that aligns their high school courses with post-secondary programs for completion of a college degree or certificate.SOAR is the Pennsylvania Department of Education's official statewide college track pathway for Career and Technical Education (CTE) students completing approved Programs of Study.
+In short, SOAR programs lead students who qualify into career pathways that align their high school courses with post-secondary programs for completion of a college degree or certificate.SOAR is the Pennsylvania Department of Education's official statewide college track pathway for Career and Technical Education (CTE) students completing approved Programs of Study.

 - Students must be enrolled in an approved Program of Study (POS) in the PDE SOAR program.

-- Students are expected to prepare for both college and a career by taking college prep academics, for example: College Prep English or Algebra II by junior year.
+- Students are expected to prepare for both college and a career by taking college prep academics, for example, College Prep English or Algebra II by junior year.